 SPD V2.0 inclusion rules – The rules used to determine usual residence in our SPD V2.0 population estimates may have resulted in the incorrect exclusion of some households from our population base

 As with a number of outputs we plan to produce in our research into an administrative data census, one of the advantages of this kind of approach is the potential to produce more regular statistics at small area level.
 We anticipate that methodological improvements can be made to improve on the challenges highlighted in this conclusion and future Research Outputs on household size and household composition will be the focus of subsequent releases.

 These Research Outputs would also benefit from improvements in the administrative data we’re using to produce the household estimates.
 In particular, we’re interested in receiving more detailed address information for students recording on the Higher Education Statistics Agency (HESA).

 Currently, official household statistics of this type can’t be produced in between census years.
 These Research Outputs have the potential to offer a wider range of outputs on households in England and Wales.
 Future engagement with stakeholders will focus on users’ information requirements for new statistics that might be achievable with administrative data.
-This will include further consideration of household definitions that can be developed to meet user needs.
 We’d appreciate it if you could complete our feedback survey to help us develop our methods for household estimates in future Research Output releases.Back to table of contents